 A. Manage your meds

 Set up a reminder with Siri to take your prescriptions.
-This is especially helpful if you need medications multiple times a day.
+This is especially helpful if you need to keep track of medications throughout the day.
 Or you can set a timer at dinnertime to remind you how long to wait until your after-meal medicine.

 B. Sing in the shower